-Effects of poverty on crime and migration.
+Effects of Poverty on Crime and Migration

-The effects of poverty on migration and crime are evident in many communities in El Salvador.
-Over the last 20 years, the country has seen many migrating to larger cities or different countries.
+The effects of poverty on migration and crime are evident all over El Salvador.
+Over the last 30 years, the country has seen people migrating from rural areas or small towns to larger cities or different countries.

 Family displacement or forced migration is another result of poverty in El Salvador.
 Families from impoverished gang-infested communities leave to protect their families or start fresh in a new location.

 Poverty in El Salvador is one of the main reasons numerous Salvadorans hope to move to different nations in North America or Europe.

 El Salvador Poverty in Rural Areas